 Everything We Know About The Elder Scrolls VI

 Starfield is currently set for a release date sometime in 2023.
-I think it’s safe to assume that their next game will release in about 4 to 5 years from that date, perhaps longer depending on if there are any internal delays.
+I think it’s safe to assume that their next game will release in about 4–5 years from that date, perhaps longer if there are any internal delays.
 That means we can expect a new Elder Scrolls game to drop sometime around the year 2027 or 2028.

-Hopefully, I’m wrong, however.
-It’s been such a terribly long time since Skyrim was released, and I can’t imagine fans of The Elder Scrolls are happy to wait another 5 to 6 years for the next installment in their favorite franchise.
+Hopefully I’m wrong, however.
+It’s been such a terribly long time since Skyrim was released, and I can’t imagine fans of The Elder Scrolls are happy to wait another handful of years for the next installment in their favorite franchise.
 Not to mention, the longer it takes The Elder Scrolls VI to come out, the longer it will take Fallout 5 to release!

-The Elder Scrolls VI will be Exclusive to Xbox Consoles & PC
+The Elder Scrolls VI will be exclusive to Xbox & PC

 Pete Hines is quoted as saying, “…this is about delivering great exclusive games for you that ship on platforms where Game Pass exists.
 That’s our goal, that’s why we’re doing this, that’s the root of this partnership that we’re building.”
 This comes in response to the recent acquisition of Bethesda by Microsoft.

-Considering this quote, I don’t think it is a stretch to say that all future Bethesda titles will be exclusive to the Microsoft ecosystem.
-This means that Xbox consoles and PCs which run Microsoft Windows won’t have to worry about playing their favorite Bethesda games in the future.
-As for PlayStation users, however…
+With this in mind, I don’t think it’s a stretch to say that all future Bethesda titles will be exclusive to the Microsoft ecosystem.
+This covers Xbox consoles and PCs that run Windows, but as far as PlayStation is concerned?

 Our lord and savior Todd Howard once confirmed that The Elder Scrolls VI is currently in pre-production at Bethesda.
 This is really great news!
 Well, kinda.
 On one hand, it means the game is definitely being made.
 But on the other hand, pre-production is basically the first stage of developing a game.
 This means it’ll likely be a very long time before this new game finally becomes finished (or even playable).